Skip to content

 The 'Superball' is also designed to save space.
 The stylish metal ball can be used both as a bread box and as a hygienic storage place for vegetables, fruit or pastries.

 The range of kitchen accessories is continuously expanded.
-In 2014, a series of new storage containers and products for the set table will be launched on the market under the heading 'Metal Space' .
+In 2014, a series of new storage containers and products for the set table will be launched on the market under the heading 'Metal Space'.

-After the marketing award for South Westphalia, Wesco received the 'Best of DMV' award from the German Marketing Association in 2015 .
+After the marketing award for South Westphalia, Wesco received the 'Best of DMV' award from the German Marketing Association in 2015.

 The award is given for 'consistent brand management in the area of tension between tradition and progress, through which the company has developed a consistent brand architecture and an outstanding position in the consumer market.'

-After extensive construction work, the second VILLA WESCO will open on the Balearic island of Mallorca in March 2016 .
+After extensive construction work, the second VILLA WESCO will open on the Balearic island of Mallorca in March 2016.
 Like the VILLA in Arnsberg, it is also designed as a brand experience center.
+The historic building in which VILLA is housed dates from 1867 - the founding date of the M. Westermann company.

-Today, (2024) Naber GmbH, the leading provider of kitchen accessories based in Nordhorn, has acquired the WESCO brand and its subsidiaries.
+2024 - Naber GmbH, the leading provider of kitchen accessories based in Nordhorn, has acquired the WESCO brand and its subsidiaries.

 Naber will continue to offer the popular WESCO products independently and thus ensure their availability for the kitchen retail trade and the kitchen furniture industry.
 This underscores Naber’s commitment to quality and innovation and cements its position as a leading kitchen accessories supplier in the industry.